Mohit17067/IIITD-Connect/README.md

 ### Feed
 **Post** is the main part of the application feed.
 All users can create post regarding any event/information.
 Date, time and venue can also be added in the post.<br>
 Viewers can add a post to their calendar to get reminders for events.
-Also they can show interest to a post by which the creator could get an idea about the number of people interested in the event.<br><br>
+Also they can show interest to a post by which the creator could get an idea about the number of people interested in the event.<br>
 Feed is sorted based on the **tags** selected by users at the time of registration.
 More the number of tags matching with the post, higher would the priority of the post on the feed.

 ### Others